-1. "Board of Commissioners" means the Board of Commissioners of the North Broward Hospital District.

-- 2. "Broward Health" means the fictitious name of the North Broward Hospital District, a special tax district established by the Florida legislature, and all of its departments, divisions, units, wholly-owned entities, and other fictitious names now established and as further established from time to time by the Board.
+- 1. "Board of Commissioners" means the Board of Commissioners of the North Broward Hospital District. - 2.
+"Broward Health" means the fictitious name of the North Broward Hospital District, a special tax district established by the Florida legislature, and all of its departments, divisions, units, wholly-owned entities, and other fictitious names now established and as further established from time to time by the Board.
 The term "Broward Health" shall expressly exclude all joint ventures, cooperatives, or interlocal arrangements of the North Broward Hospital District unless the governing documents or articles of such ventures, cooperatives, or interlocal arrangements indicate otherwise or unless the Board of Commissioners establishes a policy to subject such joint venture, cooperative, or interlocal arrangement to the provisions of this Policy. - 3.
-"Business and Procurement Code" means Broward Health's Business and Procurement Code, which governs Broward Health's business activities and Broward Health's procurement of Commodities and Services. - i.
-"Broward Health Department" means any office, department, entity, or DBA of North Broward Hospital District that accepts Federal Awards from any Federal Agency including, but not limited to, Broward Health, Community Health Services, and Children's Diagnostic & Treatment Center. - 1.4.
-"Contract" means a written agreement used for the purpose of obtainingto obtain goods-Commodities and services Services needed to carry out a project or program under a Federal Award.
+"Business and Procurement Code" means Broward Health's Business and Procurement Code, which governs Broward Health's business activities and Broward Health's procurement of Commodities and Services. - 4.
+"Contract" means a written agreement used to obtain Commodities and Services needed to carry out a project or program under a Federal Award.
 It does not include a legal instrument when the substance of the transaction meets the definition of a Federal Award or Subaward.
-Contract characteristics include: - a. (a) The provision of goods and services within normal business operations; - b. (b) The provision of similar goods or services to many different purchasers; - c. (c) Normally operating within a competitive environment; - d. (d) The provision of goods or services that are ancillary to the operation of the Federal Program; and - e. (e) Not being subject to compliance requirements of the Federal Program as a result of the relationship with Broward Health, although similar requirements may apply for other reasons, including as a result of contractual provisions. - 2.
-"Compliance Manual" means the Health Resources and Services Administration ("HRSA")HRSA Health Center Program Compliance Manual that applies to all entities and Subrecipients that apply for or receive Federal Awards under the Health Center Program authorized under section 330 of the Public Health Service Act ("PHS Act")PHS Act (codified at 42 U.S.C. § 254b).
+Contract characteristics include: - a.
+The provision of goods and services within normal business operations; - b.
+The provision of similar goods or services to many different purchasers;